Flow-priority optimization of additively manufactured variable-TPMS lattice heat exchanger based on macroscopic analysis: Discussion

+The resulting effective flow path lengths obtained for the optimal lattice and the uniform lattice are summarized in Table \ref{leff}.
+The effective flow path lengths of the optimal lattice are longer than those of the uniform lattice.

-In addition, the velocity distribution exhibited a clearer variation in the optimized lattice than in the uniform lattice.
-Oh et al. argued that a uniform velocity distribution is optimal for heat-exchange efficiency in their optimization of graded lattice geometries \cite{oh2025}; however, this conclusion was derived under the condition that the flow passages on the hot and cold sides were identical.
-In contrast, because our study optimized the flow priority between the two fluids, a different result was obtained.
+In addition, the velocity distribution exhibited a clearer variation in the optimal lattice than in the uniform lattice.
+Oh et al. argued that a uniform velocity distribution is optimal for heat-exchange efficiency in their optimization of graded lattice geometries \cite{oh2025}.
+The study by Oh et al. considered a cuboid heat exchanger in which a U-shaped counterflow was introduced diagonally from the same face.
+In that configuration, a clear dead zone of the flow was generated, and therefore directing the flow into that region naturally became an optimal design strategy.
+In contrast, the heat exchanger investigated in the present study introduces a U-shaped counterflow in a planar manner, where the formation of flow dead zones is inherently less likely.
+Thus, the presence or absence of such dead zones may be one of the factors leading to the different conclusion that a non-uniform flow distribution becomes optimal in this study.

 These advantages in the flow behavior are reflected in the temperature distributions of each fluid, as shown in Fig. \ref{thermalanalysis}.
-For example, from the perspective of the hot-fluid channel, the flow near the left wall became stronger because it was close to both the inlet and outlet of the hot channel.
+For example, in the uniform lattice, the flow near the left wall became stronger from the perspective of the hot-fluid channel because this region is close to both the inlet and outlet of the hot channel.
 In contrast, on the cold-fluid side, this region is farther from the inlet and outlet; therefore, the influence of the hot-fluid flow becomes more pronounced, and the temperature decreases less readily.
 Near the right wall, the opposite behavior occurred.
 As a result, a temperature imbalance was generated, that is, higher temperatures near the left wall and lower temperatures near the right wall.
-However, in the optimized lattice, the induced diagonal crossing of the flow reduced the temperature difference between the left and right sides of the heat exchanger.
+However, in the optimal lattice, the induced diagonal crossing of the flow reduced the temperature difference between the left and right sides of the heat exchanger.
 Such a flat and unbiased temperature distribution is typically observed in straight heat exchangers; however, it is difficult to achieve this in more complex configurations such as U-shaped flows.
 Therefore, this result can be regarded as a clear benefit of the numerical optimization.

-These characteristics were consistently observed in both the macroscopic and detailed geometry analyses with respect to the flow and temperature distributions.
-Although the macroscopic analysis exhibited quantitative discrepancies relative to the detailed analysis, as shown by the heat transfer rate in Fig. \ref{heattransf} and the pressure loss in Fig. \ref{pressure}, it can be concluded that the macroscopic model is sufficiently reliable for qualitative flow priority optimization.